Random Access Read-Only Tar Mount

 - supports bz2- and xz-compressed TAR archives

-Ratarmount creates an index file with file names, ownership, permission flags, and offset information to be stored at the TAR file's location or inside
+Ratarmount creates an index file with file names, ownership, permission flags, and offset information.

-~/.ratarmount/ and then offers a FUSE mount integration for easy access to the files.
+Ratarmount can load that index file in under a second if it exists and then offers FUSE mount integration for easy access to the files inside the archive.

 The test with the first version (50e8dbb), which used the removed pickle backend for serializing the metadata index, for the ImageNet data set is promising: